laneyberm/PyBer_Analysis/README.md

 - Software: Jupyter Notebook 6.4.8, Python 3.7.13, Pandas 1.3.5, Matplotlib 3.5.1

 ## Results
-There is a description of the differences in ride-sharing data among the different city types.
-Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type
+  From the following visualizations from the dataframe, we are able to find a description of the differences in ride-sharing data among the different city types.
+Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.
   From the Ride Count Data (2019) and Driver Count Data (2019), we see that the urban cities have the highest range and amount of rides and drivers.
 Where as the rural has the lowest.
 Additionally, the entire driver count in rural cities is below the median of the suburban cities.
 The same for suburban cities is below the urban cities.
 From the % of Total Fares by City Type and % of Total Drivers by City Type, we see that the urban cities have the highest percent of total fares (62.7%) and total drivers (80.9%) where as the rural has the lowest(6.8% and 2.6%, respectfully).
+  From this ride-sharing summary by city type of average fares, we find that rural city types have the highest average fare per ride and highest average fare per driver.
+We also find that urban city types have the lowest average fare per ride and lowest average fare per driver, but they do have the highest total rides by 13 times the lowest of rural city type.
+From the Total Fare by City Type line chart, we find that the highest peaks of total fare for all city types is between Febuary and March.

 <img src="https://github.com/laneyberm/PyBer_Analysis/blob/main/Analysis/Fig2.png" width="600">
 <img src="https://github.com/laneyberm/PyBer_Analysis/blob/main/Analysis/Fig3.png" width="600">
 <img src="https://github.com/laneyberm/PyBer_Analysis/blob/main/Analysis/Fig5.png" width="600">
 <img src="https://github.com/laneyberm/PyBer_Analysis/blob/main/Analysis/Fig7.png" width="600">

-From this ride-sharing summary by city type of average fares, we find that rural city types have the highest average fare per ride and highest average fare per driver.
-We also find that urban city types have the lowest average fare per ride and lowest average fare per driver, but they do have the highest total rides by 13 times the lowest of rural city type.
-From the Total Fare by City Type line chart, we find that the

 <img src="https://github.com/laneyberm/PyBer_Analysis/blob/main/Analysis/pyber_summary.png" width="800">
 <img src="https://github.com/laneyberm/PyBer_Analysis/blob/main/Analysis/Challenge_fare_summary.png" width="800">
 A multiple-line chart of total fares for each city type.